AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

           Put (My_Int'Image (Tab (I)));
        end loop;
        New_Line;
-    end Greet;
+    end Array_Bounds_Example;

-The first repercussion is that the low bound of your array can be any value: In the first example we constructed an array type whose first index is ``1``, but in the example above we declare an array type whose first index is ``11``.
+One effect is that the bounds of an array can be any values.
+In the first example we constructed an array type whose first index is :ada:`1`, but in the example above we declare an array type whose first index is :ada:`11`.

-That's perfectly fine in Ada, and moreover you can see that since we use the index type as a range to iterate on the array indices, the code using the array does not need to change.
+That's perfectly fine in Ada, and moreover since we use the index type as a range to iterate over the array indices, the code using the array does not need to change.

-That leads us to an important consequence with regards to code dealing with
-arrays: Since the lower bound can vary, it is considered best practice to never assume/hard-code a low bound when iterating/using arrays in general.
-That means the code above is good, because it uses the index type, but a for loop as showcased below is bad practice:
+That leads us to an important consequence with regard to code dealing with arrays.
+Since the bounds can vary, you should not assume / hard-code specific bounds when iterating / using arrays.
+That means the code above is good, because it uses the index type, but a for loop as shown below is bad practice even though it works correctly:

 .. code-block:: ada
     :class: ada-nocheck

-    for I in 0 ..
-20 loop
+    for I in 11 ..
+15 loop
        Tab (I) := Tab (I) * 2;
     end loop;

-Since we said above that you can use any discrete type to index an array, it means that you can use enum types to index arrays.
+Since you can use any discrete type to index an array, enumeration types are permitted.

 .. code-block:: ada
     :class: ada-run

     with Ada.Text_IO; use Ada.Text_IO;

-    procedure Greet is
+    procedure Month_Example is
        type Month_Duration is range 1 ..
 31;
        type Month is (Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, Dec);

        type My_Int_Array is array (Month) of Month_Duration;
-       --                          ^ Can use an enum as the --                            index
+       --                          ^ Can use an enumeration type as the --                            index

        Tab : constant My_Int_Array :=
        --    ^ constant is like a variable but cannot be --      modified
          (31, 28, 31, 30, 31, 30, 31, 31, 30, 31, 30, 31);
-       --  Maps months to number of days
+       --  Maps months to number of days (ignoring leap years)

        Feb_Days : Month_Duration := Tab (Feb);
        --  Number of days in February